asbrakavi/x_l__tc__e/README.md

 # x_l__tc__e
-Some of my solutions to the problems in <eodcteel> site The java files are named for easier understanding of the problem to which it is the solution.
+Some of my solutions to the problems in <edocteel> site.<br>
+The java files are named for easier understanding of the problem to which it is the solution.<br>
-It doesn't follow the naming convention and it won't compile too!!
+It doesn't follow the naming convention and it won't compile too!!<br>
-Just submitted and accepted solutions are copied and saved in a name related to the problem.
+Just submitted and accepted solutions are copied and saved in a name related to the problem.<br>